callistachang/PDF-Merger/README.md

-A simple command line PDF merger for my own personal use.
+for my own personal use